rmjordas/awesome-vue/content/projects-using-vue-js/open-source.md

 - [Vue HQ Admin Dashboard](https://vue-hq.netlify.com/) – A modern admin dashboard powered by Vue, Sass, Firestore, and Netlify.
 - [MToDo](https://github.com/satriaajiputra/mtodo) - Mini To Do Lists with simple auth built with Vue.js and JSON Server as data mock.
 Great as reference for anyone that finding reference about real world
 - [FireX Proxy](https://github.com/Orogenesis/FireX-Proxy) - FireX Proxy is the user's trusted Chrome and Firefox browser extension that allows you to unblock any website and browse the web privately and securely.
-- [VueSolitaire](https://github.com/silent-lad/VueSolitaire) - Solitaire (spider,klondike) imlemented in Vue.js.
+- [VueSolitaire](https://github.com/silent-lad/VueSolitaire) - Solitaire (spider, klondike) implemented in Vue.js
 - [Thermal](https://thermal.codecarrot.net) - One stop to all Git repository.
 - [QMK Configurator](https://github.com/qmk/qmk_configurator) - QMK Firmware Keyboard Configuration UI in Vue.js.
 - [Eplee](https://github.com/Janglee123/eplee) - Sweet, simple ePub reader made with Vue.js and Electron.js